fujidana/vscode-spec-command/README.md

 ## User-Defined Dictionaries

-The extension can use user-defined dictionaries for code completion.
+Users can provide user-defined dictionaries to add custom symbols for code completion and hinting.
+Motors and counters can be added here, in addition to the settings.

-The dictionaries are stored in the _Global State_ and _Workspace State_ of VS Code, which means that they are available across all workspaces and only in the current workspace, respectively.
+The extension stores dictionaries in either the _Global State_ or _Workspace State_.
+When a dictionary is stored in the former state, defined symbols are available across all workspaces; when in the latter state, only in the workspace.

 Use the following commands to manage user-defined dictionaries: